matthew-dean/Crunch/README.md

 Loving Crunch
 -------------
-Go to http://crunchapp.net/ and express your love for Crunch by clicking on the PayPal link and donating.
+Go to http://crunchapp.net/ and express your love for Crunch by clicking on the "Buy Us A Coffee" link and donating.
 Everyone who is awesome does this.
+(Note: if you include your Twitter handle when donating, then either @kump or @matthewdl will tweet a picture of themselves drinking coffee.)

 Compiling / Testing a Crunch branch